gowthaminattu/CampusOS/README.md

 └───────────────────────────────────────────┘
 ```

-The architecture is designed to keep the frontend, backend, business logic, and AI services modular.
+The architecture is designed to keep the frontend, backend, business logic, and AI services modular and scalable.

 ---